CZ-NIC/knot/doc/troubleshooting.rst

 ==============

-If you are unable to solve the problem by yourself, you can submit a bugreport to the Knot DNS team. *Do NOT use the public mailing list for security issues (e.g. crash), though!* Instead, write to `knot-dns@labs.nic.cz <mailto:knot-dns@labs.nic.cz>`_.
-All other bugs and questions may be directed to the Knot DNS users mailing list (`knot-dns-users@lists.nic.cz <mailto:knot-dns-users@lists.nic.cz>`_).
+If you are unable to solve the problem by yourself, you can submit a bugreport to the Knot DNS developers.
+For security or sensitive issues contact the developers directly on `knot-dns@labs.nic.cz <mailto:knot-dns@labs.nic.cz>`_.
+All other bugs and questions may be directed to the Knot DNS users public mailing list
+(`knot-dns-users@lists.nic.cz <mailto:knot-dns-users@lists.nic.cz>`_).

 A bugreport should contain at least: